OCR-D/spec/web_api.md

 ocrd server --server=0.0.0.0:80:mongodb://localhost:27017 ocrd-dummy
 ```

 **Note**: this feature is currently under code review.
-Once it is finished and release, this page will be updated with
+Once it is finished and released, this page will be updated with
 more information regarding the endpoints of the Processor API.